Kingxukai/linux/Documentation/trace/boottime-trace.rst

 ftrace.[instance.INSTANCE.]tracing_on = 0|1
    Enable/Disable tracing on this instance when starting boot-time tracing.
-   (you can enable it by the "traceon" event trigger action)
+   (you can enable it by the woke "traceon" event trigger action)

 ftrace.[instance.INSTANCE.]trace_clock = CLOCK
    Set given CLOCK to ftrace's trace_clock.